 However, you may find you do best eating fruit at certain times of the day based on your body.
 For instance, you might prefer to eat oranges or fruits in the morning and allow the rest of the time to digest them compared to eating them in the evening and then going to sleep shortly thereafter.

-However, there is evidence that timing carbohydrates before and after workouts can be beneficial for performance and building muscle.
+There is evidence that timing carbohydrates before and after workouts can be beneficial for performance and building muscle.

 Remember that oranges and other fruits are not miracle weight loss foods, but they can be good for you.
 Rather than focusing on one type of food, eating a balanced diet rich in veggies, whole grains, legumes, lean protein, and fish is important.